photo by Lotus Porte-Moyel

 Artist Statement

 I am drawn to the anatomically incorrect.
-By ‘anatomically incorrect’ I mean distorted, proportionally deranged, haphazard, sideways, sometimes inside-out.
-Really, I mean that I’ve never viewed the body in a properly scientific way: the body isn’t layers of bone and tendon and muscle and skin, but rather a collision of words and shapes.
+By ‘anatomically incorrect’ I mean distorted, deranged, haphazard, sideways, sometimes inside-out.
+Really, I mean that I’ve never viewed the body in a properly scientific way: the body isn’t layers of bone and tendon and muscle and skin, but rather a collision of words and grammars.
 The body is a three-dimensional language.
-This is the perspective I try to weave into my practice: figurative sculpture as a way to explore how the human body relates to language and its expression/inexpression.
+This is the perspective I try to weave into my practice: figurative sculpture as a way to explore how the human body relates to language and its expression.

 photo by Michael Hart